 Regular feedback It is pointless to gather ideas and feedback unless Generation Y employees see how the information is being used and making a difference.
-Keep staff up to speed on progress using tools like SnapMag, Scrolling News Feeds and Desktop Alerts.
+Keep staff up to speed on progress using tools like Magazine, Scrolling News Feeds and Desktop Alerts.

 Many Gen Y employees aren’t as willing to sacrifice as much as the Baby Boomers for their work so engaging them is particularly important.